Jonmul/activity/README.md

 - TestTaskUpdate
   - Test Class with basic unit tests and code-coverage.

+/force-app/main/default/triggers/

+Contains 3 core Triggers:
+- Contact Trigger
+  - Trigger for Contact-record updates on the core reset/clearing fields, triggering functionality in the application
+- Lead Trigger
+  - Trigger for Lead-record updates on the core reset/clearing fields, triggering functionality in the application
+- Last3Activities
+  - Contains functionality to trigger tracking against the Lead/Contact Objects when a new Activity is inserted.
+Contact tracking is done via asynchronously due to Salesforce's backend association of email Activity with Email-to-Salesforce.

 ## Issues
 Last Activity Trigger does not currently function as intended when using Reset_Activity.
 Needs to be adjusted to us the Activity date and/or time of the Activity record(s), however, this is not core functionality.